 Arthrosamid injeciton for knee arthritis

 Arthrosamid is a unique hydrogel of water molecules attached to a polyacrylamide backbone.
-The injectable is non-degradable, meaning the body does not break it down.
+It is injectable and non-degradable, meaning the body does not break it down.
+It works by coating the synovial lining of the knee joint, reducing inflammation and providing lubrication.

-Dr. Masci is an expert in ultrasound and ultrasound-guided injections, including cortisone, hyaluronic acid, PRP, and Arthrosamid.
+Dr Masci is an expert in ultrasound and ultrasound-guided injections, including cortisone, hyaluronic acid, PRP, and Arthrosamid.

 Related topics: